-104. Out of the total primary drainage network of 132 km length in Jammu City, 51 km length of primary drains are lined and the remaining 81 km are unlined channels.
+103. Out of the total primary drainage network of 132 km length in Jammu City, 51 km length of primary drains are lined and the remaining 81 km are unlined channels.
 In addition to such primary drains, there are substantial lengths of secondary and tertiary drains/ deep drains.
 Following the master plan recommendations, part of drainage rehabilitation and improvement works have been taken up under ADB Loan 2151-IND by J and K Economic Reconstruction Agency (ERA) and by the UEED under their ongoing schemes.
 Some of the remaining drainage works are proposed under Tranche - II of JKUSDIP.

-105. Some of the existing primary, secondary and tertiary drains in Jammu City are choked up due to improper sections, slope etc. and improper maintenance.
+104. Some of the existing primary, secondary and tertiary drains in Jammu City are choked up due to improper sections, slope etc. and improper maintenance.
 Most of the drains in Jammu are wide at upstream where habitation is less.
 But, as the drains move downstream, width of drains gets reduced.
 This causes silt deposition in upstream areas and flooding in downstream areas.

-106. Due to lack of proper secondary drains and unlined primary drainage channels, poor slope and poor bed condition of drains, etc, carrying capacities of primary drains are reduced, due to which several areas of Jammu City experience frequent flooding and water logging.
+105. Due to lack of proper secondary drains and unlined primary drainage channels, poor slope and poor bed condition of drains, etc, carrying capacities of primary drains are reduced, due to which several areas of Jammu City experience frequent flooding and water logging.
 This situation of flooding adversely impacts environmental condition, creates unhygienic living conditions to the citizens and increased health hazards.

-107. The proposed subproject is for rehabilitation of main Channi Himmat drain falling in drainage zone 2 and secondary drains of Channi Himmat area falling in drainage zone 4 located on the East of Jammu City (on the left bank of river Tawi).
-The subproject also includes proposal for online treatment of drain water by providing suitable treatment arrangement keeping in view any future requirements.
-The subproject has a total catchments area of about 120 hectares and has a current beneficiary population of about 40,000.
+106. The proposed subproject is for rehabilitation of major drains in drainage zones 2 and 4 located in the east of Jammu City (on the left bank of river Tawi).
+The drainage area has a total catchment area of about 1800 hectares, has a current beneficiary population of about 160,000, projected to be 300,800 in the year 2026 based on 2001 census.